 1) A big HI to GuitarPlayerWorld!
-It’s been 2 months when I started working on the lessons given by you.
-From then, I have stood up to a brilliant standard in my playing, which I think is unbelievable for me.
+It’s been 2 months since I started working on the lessons given by you.
+Since then, I have stood up to a brilliant standard in my playing, which I think is unbelievable for me.

 I’ve already read the whole e-book and 3 of the beginner articles.
 However, I was confused about the fretboard and notes ’til i saw the video and read the explanation in the Understanding the Fretboard article and it clicked.
 I thought “wow that is easier than I thought!” and I went to sleep following the notes down the strings in my head.

-I can’t wait ’til my sister brings over her guitar for me and I get to start practising and learning more.
+I can’t wait ’til my sister brings over her guitar for me and I get to start practicing and learning more.